oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/advanced-analytics/advanced-analytics.md

     - Use the *eventstats* command to aggregate the Load Balancer Errors by each Load Balancer.

+    - The *eventstats* command is used to obtain overall summary statistics, optionally grouped by fields, on properties of groups identified by any grouping command such as stats, link, or timestats.
+Its output will include one field for each aggregation.

     - Append the following to your query:
     ```
          <copy>